Product feedback guidelines & how to write a good feedback postAfixado

 Feedback and constructive criticism are welcome.
 Disparaging, harassing, mean, or snarky remarks about Zendesk, its employees, vendors, partners, or other community members will not be tolerated.
 We’re all friends and professionals, so let’s keep it polite.
 We don’t like having to remove comments, but we reserve the right to do so without warning in order to maintain a positive community experience for everyone.

-If it's a bug, contact support
+If it's a bug, create a ticket